 When you're applying for a job in a particular industry, it's naturally important to have references from others who work in the industry.
 However, it doesn't hurt to have at least one reference from a different industry that you worked in.
 It shows your range of skills as a professional and an ability to adapt to different workplace surroundings.

 Having a large professional network is a good thing and you never know when a particular connection could come in handy down the road.

 Sometimes working in a new industry can be an eye-opening experience in more ways than one.
 There are instances where people love getting out of their comfort zones and fall in love with the jobs that they originally thought would be temporary.
 There are also instances where the experience leads them to change directions entirely and make a career change.

 Beyond working in a different industry, the time after a layoff could also be an opportunity to try out freelance work or build your own job around a hobby that you're passionate about.
-Instead of looking at the layoff as a setback, use it as an opportunity to evaluate your career and where you want it to go.
+Being laid off is a setback, but it can also be used as an opportunity to evaluate your career and where you want it to go.

 - How College Grads Can Find A Job Despite Mass Layoffs - Work It ... ›

 - Laid Off During COVID-19?
 The #1 Worst Thing You Can Do - Work ... ›